Troubleshooting

 Note

 Only .pcap and .pcapng file formats are supported.
-The PCAP file can contain only a single TCP/UDP based flow with a maximum of 100 packets.
-The maximum character limit on the PCAP file name (including the file formats) is 64.
+The PCAP file can contain only a single TCP/UDP-based flow with a maximum of 100 packets.
+The maximum character limit for the PCAP file name (including the file formats) is 64.

-3. In the Upload PCAP box, you can either drag a PCAP file or click in the box to browse and upload the file.
-On selecting the file, the upload process starts automatically.
+3. In the Upload PCAP box, you can either drag a PCAP file or click to browse to the location where the file is stored, and select the file.
+When you select the file, the upload process starts automatically.

 Step 7